 I love children and helping them is always very important to me.
 I have not had that many opportunities to work with children, mostly because parents don't always think of hypnotherapy as a viable modality.
-I have worked over the telephone helping two special patients.
+I have worked over the telephone helping two of Dr. Janke's patients.
 One young patient was having a procedure where several lesions were being curetted from her skin.
-I helped her with hypnosis / hypnotherapy over the telephone during the procedure.
+I helped her with hypnosis / hypnotherapy over the telephone while Dr. Janke did the procedure.

-Another young patient was being sent for lab work for possible kidney dysfunction.
-Although in the next province, I was able to help her over the telephone with hypnosis / hypnotherapy in alleviating her anxiety.
-Being a province away from each other gave us some unique challenges to work through but we found that many things are quite possible over distance.
+Another young patient of Dr. Janke's was being sent for lab work for possible kidney dysfunction.
+We were able to help her over the telephone with hypnosis / hypnotherapy in alleviating her anxiety.
+Being a province away from each other has given us some unique challenges to work through but we have found that many things are quite possible over distance.

-I have worked with another young doctor referral patient in my office for trauma resulting from childhood sexual abuse and I have worked with several children with enuresis.
+I have worked with one of Dr. Janke's young patients in my office for trauma resulting from childhood sexual abuse and I have worked with several children with enuresis.
 I have worked with children; helping with nightmares, sleep disturbances, OCD and more.
 I have worked with my own son in emergency medical situations before brain surgery as well as pre and postoperative sessions, cancer care, fears around chemotherapy and radiation and end of life transition work.

-I are hoping to embark on a pilot project for pediatric oncology patients in Edmonton to help them go through the procedures they require.
+Dr. Janke and I are hoping to embark on a pilot project for pediatric oncology patients in Edmonton to help them go through the procedures they require.
 Having had a son with cancer makes this a particular interest of mine.